Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 Modules and Directives:

-- Apache has many modules and directives; Caddy has similar functionalities but with different configuration methods.
-Conversion based on Caddy's documentation is necessary.
+- Apache has many modules and directives, and Caddy has similar functionalities, but the configuration methods differ.
+You need to convert them based on Caddy's documentation.

 Migrating from NGINX to Caddy

-Please refer to the document How to Migrate NGINX Website to ServBay
+Please refer to the documentation How to Migrate NGINX Websites to Caddy

 Rewrite Rules: